teamplify/teamplify-runner/README.md

 ## Configuration

 Teamplify requires a configuration file to run.

-You can create an initial configuration file with the following command:
+1. To create an initial configuration file, run the following command:

 ``` shell
 $ teamplify configure
 ```

+_To specify the config file's location, you MAY add the flag `--config <file-path>`._

 This creates a configuration file with default settings in your home
 directory: `~/.teamplify.ini`.

-Please use your favorite text editor to  adjust the contents of this file.
+2. Please use your favorite text editor to  adjust the contents of this file.
 You need to specify the following parameters:

 * `product_key` in the  `[main]` section
 * `host` and `port` in the `[web]` section

 Other parameters are optional and can keep their default values.
+You can review them at [the reference of all configuration options](#A-reference-of-all-configuration-options)

 ### Where are configuration files located?